nanoix9/2019Papers/dw/ass2/projectReport.md

 information is kept in *Sales* table.
 Since the amount of money in sales is a more frequent used number, we add to fact table an *amount* filed which is calculated by $\mathit{quantity}\times \mathit{price}$.
-In section \ref{discussion} further discussions will be provided on this issue.
+In section \ref{price-attribute} further discussions will be provided on this issue.

 ## Dimensions